visschersm/100-days-of-code/log.md

 **Today's Progress**: Created a dotnet webapi project with some libraries to tryout different ORMs.
 In the next few days I will work on an implementation on DAPPER ORM and comapre it with some EFCore implementation.
 Since EF is my mainly used ORM I will compare it with EF.
 I also want to create an implementation of LLBLGen since I heard of that last year and want to get familiar with that one as well.

 **Link(s) to work**: [ORM Tryout](https://github.com/visschersm/orm_api_test)

+### DAY 2: Januari 24 2021

+**Today's Progress**: Created an TodoController which is going to contain some basic CRUD to test the different ORMs against.
+Started with Dapper to see if I can already manage basic CRUD with this ORM.
+I might want to get into seeing how I can manage different build configs to support demoing better.
+Something like: Run with Dapper/Run with EF to start the project running on a different ORM.
+"CROSS_ORM"?